jackzhaojin/shadow-pivot-ai-agent/README.md

 To add new AI steps:

 1. Create new Logic App workflow in `logic-apps/<step-name>/workflow.json`
-2. Add corresponding queue in `infra/main.tf`
+2. Add corresponding queue and Logic App resources in Terraform files
-3. Update deployment workflow in `.github/workflows/deploy-logicapps.yml`
+3. Update Terraform configuration in `infra/` folder

 ## 📊 Monitoring